 Part of my goal for more intentional gatherings, includes taking it a step further!
 I want everyone to have a great time, and enjoy great food.
 But I also want to set a great ambience for people to be transported into our get together, and away from any worries or outside life!

+Light every candle you have in your house, grab the prettiest bunch of flowers from Trader Joe’s and find a great playlist.
 With great guests, delicious food, fun activities, and a specially curated ambience, your guests are sure to love your DIY Paint and Sip night.

 Paint and sip night food, charcuterrie and wine.